codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 ## 🚀 What You Can Control

-If you're flying solo (not in an org plan), you’ve got full control over your Copilot setup.
+If you're flying solo (not in an org plan), you've got full control over your Copilot setup.
 You can:

 - Manage your plan
 - Tweak your settings
 - Add extensions
 - Control privacy & features

-> ⚠️ If you’re part of an org with Copilot Business/Enterprise, some settings might be locked.
+> ⚠️ If you're part of an org with Copilot Business/Enterprise, some settings might be locked.
 Talk to your account manager.

 ---